Issue Date of This Version 1/08/2024

 (e) A response with appropriate explanations in relation to all matters to which the student has requested a response, will be made within 20 working days of the complaint being lodged.
 If it is not possible to make a full response at this time, an update will be sent detailing the revised timescales for response.

-(a) Complaints must be escalated within 20 working days of date of the response made at the informal stage.
+7.2 FORMAL INVESTIGATION BY CENTRE MANAGEMENT 1.
+If the complaint is still not resolved, the person complaining must complete a Complaint Form. (a) Complaints must be escalated within 20 working days of date of the response made at the informal stage.
 The Centre reserves the right to reject any complaint outside of this timescale.

 (b) The student should ensure that the form is completed fully and correctly, providing all relevant information.
 Particular thought should be given to the nature of the complaint and the proposed remedy.